cristianosoy/pomatez/README.md

 - **Compact Mode** - once enabled, the app will occupy less space on your screen and it will be useful if you're using a small-screen device.

+- **Background Music** - allows you to play YouTube live streams or videos as background music during focus sessions to enhance concentration.
+Supports volume control and automatically pauses during breaks when fullscreen mode is enabled.

 ## :zap: Quick Setup

 ### :page_with_curl: Prerequisites